 11.3.
-Subscription initiated via web or WAP
+Subscription initiated via a browser (web or WAP)

-- 11.3.1.
+11.3.1.
 If a subscription service is initiated by entering a customer's mobile number on a web page or WAP site, then a separate confirmation message must be sent to the customer's mobile handset in order to prove that the number entered matches the customer's mobile handset number.
-This message may either: - (a) contain a PIN which is then confirmed or validated on the web page, or - (b) contain a URL with a unique identifier, which, when clicked, validates the handset number. - 11.3.2.
+This message may either:

+(a) contain a PIN which is then confirmed or validated on the web page, or(b) contain the name of the service, an explanation of the confirmation process, and a URL with a unique identifier, which, when clicked, validates the handset number.

+11.3.2.
 For any subscription services that are initiated via WAP, it is a requirement for the service provider who has a direct contract with the network operator to display a WAP confirmation page to the potential subscriber.
-This confirmation page must be displayed after the subscriber has first indicated an interest in the subscription service by clicking on a "join" or similar link. - 11.3.3.
-The WAP confirmation page must display the following information in a clear and easy to read manner: - (a) The name of the service and an indication that it is a subscription service - (b) The price and frequency of billing - (c) A phone number for customer support - 11.3.4.
+This confirmation page must be displayed after the subscriber has first indicated an interest in the subscription service by clicking on a "join" or similar link.

+11.3.3.
+The WAP confirmation page must display the following information in a clear and easy to read manner:

+- (a) The name of the service and an indication that it is a subscription service

+- (b) The price and frequency of billing

+- (c) A phone number for customer support

+11.3.4.
 Where it is necessary for a consumer to confirm that their MSISDN may be made available to an application, this may be done by including the following wording on the WAP confirmation page: